Collective or Class Actions and Claims Aggregation in the United Kingdom

 Suitability of the proposed class representative

 The CAT enjoys a wide degree of discretion when determining the suitability of a proposed class representative.
 Rule 78 of the CAT Rules provides that the CAT may authorise an applicant to act as the class representative in collective proceedings whether or not the applicant is a class member, provided that it considers that it is ‘just and reasonable’ for the applicant to act as the class representative.
-In both the CPO applications that have been heard to date, objections were raised as to the proposed class representative, but this issue did not prove to be a significant stumbling block.
+In the first two CPO applications in which judgments have been given by the CAT, objections were raised as to the proposed class representative, but this issue did not prove to be a significant stumbling block.
 That said, the suitability of the class representative is likely to remain a bone of contention in future cases, in particular in relation to the representative’s ability to pay the defendant’s costs if the action is unsuccessful.

 In Gibson v.
 Pride, Ms Gibson was not a member of the proposed claimant class.
 Rather, she was the General Secretary of the NPC, and the majority of the 30,000 class members she sought to represent were pensioners.
 Pride Mobility objected to her acting as the class representative on general suitability grounds and also on the basis that she would be unable to pay their recoverable costs if ordered to do so.
 The CAT rejected these objections.
 It held that there was no reason to think that Ms Gibson would be unable to understand the legal advice given to her, or that (in consultation as appropriate with the National Council or Executive Committee of the NPC) she would not be able to take appropriate decisions about the litigation in the interests of the represented class.
 Notably, the CAT also expressly commented that it did not regard the fact that the impetus for the collective proceedings came from Ms Gibson’s solicitors as objectionable.
 On the issue of Ms Gibson’s ability to pay Pride’s recoverable costs if the action was unsuccessful, the CAT noted that Ms Gibson had arranged, through third-party litigation funders, an after-the-event (ATE) insurance policy to cover any liability to pay Pride’s costs up to £1.08 million and her own disbursements in the event that the claim was unsuccessful.
 It concluded that the question of her ability to pay Pride’s recoverable costs was therefore not a basis for refusing to authorise Ms Gibson to act as class representative at that stage (while noting that this particular aspect of Pride’s objections could be considered further at the renewed application for a CPO, which ultimately never took place).